|Overall Rating:||Overall Rating|

 Morinda MLM Review

-Morinda, formerly Tahitian Noni International, owned by Kelly Olsen and John Wadsworth and found at morinda.com, is a multi-level marketing company whose product is a fruit juice health supplement.
+Morinda, formerly Tahitian Noni International, owned by Kelly Olsen and John Wadsworth and found at morinda.com, is a multi-level marketing company.

 By now, my readers know my position on MLM business models.